pierreclauss/pfe-ensai-2023/to-begin.md

 Science](https://r4ds.had.co.nz/introduction.html) (Grolemund G. and Wickham H.).

-I could need for the project monthly returns to model on for instance.
+I could need, for the project, monthly returns to model on, for instance.

 ``` r
 # transmute